 Our tip: This could be one of your best NBA experiences (if you find the right teams)

 Our recommendation is this: Yes, you should go to an NBA preseason game, but pick the right teams to watch.

-If you pick a “better” team, for example – the 2017/18 Cleveland Cavaliers, who competed in the finals last season and are stacked with established veterans & star players… they don’t need to prove as much in the preseason, and therefore their stars are less likely to see a lot of preseason court time.
+If you pick a “better” team, for example – the 2018/2019 Houston Rockets, who competed in the Conference Finals last season and are stacked with veterans & established players… they don’t need to prove as much in the preseason, and therefore their stars are less likely to see a lot of preseason court time.

 On the other hand, if you pick a team with a younger line-up and less expected of them in the regular season, they need all the experience they can get – and you’re likely to see more court time from their actual starters.

 Which is really what our advice comes down to: Pick a young team with potential future stars.
 You’ll probably get to see a lot more of them on the court during your game, and in years down the track when/if they become stars, you’ll be able to say that you saw them before anyone else.

 Five teams we’d like to see in NBA Preseason 2018/19:

 ■ Los Angeles Lakers (maybe these ones won’t be so cheap, though)

 We have NBA Preseason tickets available on Sports Where I Am